 Some imaging tests that may be useful to make a diagnosis are:

 Chest X-ray.
 It uses radiation in low doses to make images of your lungs.
-It might be the first test you get.
-If your doctor sees something that looks like cancer, you might need more exams.

 CT (computed tomography).
 This powerful X-ray can show the size and shape of cancer, and where it is.
 You may get a scan of your chest and belly.
 If you have the disease, the doctor can see whether it has spread to places like your liver or adrenal glands.